 Onegin is a uniquely Russian opera with a universality that has made it globally popular.
 None of the characters are easy to associate with, yet the events and their actions ring horribly true.
 The piece provides opportunities for three great soloists as well as requiring top-drawer performances from the Chorus.

 The very start of the opera and also the first appearance of the recurring 'Fate' Motif.

-The work is subdivided into three acts, seven scenes and 22 numbers but despite these clear divisions, Tchaikovsky advances a leitmotif-like structure spanning outward from Tatyana’s Letter Scene, the centrepiece of the opera.
-This isn’t Wagner by any means but you’ll hear the same recurring themes throughout, ever shifting towards the final climactic duet.
+The work is subdivided into three acts, seven scenes and 22 numbers.
+Still, despite these clear divisions, Tchaikovsky advances a leitmotif-like structure spanning outward from Tatyana’s Letter Scene, the centrepiece of the opera.
+This isn’t Wagner by any means, but you’ll hear the same recurring themes throughout, ever-shifting towards the final climactic duet.

 Pyotr Ilyich Tchaikovsky

 Tchaikovsky and Konstantin Shilovsky

 Date of premiere

 A widowed landowner and the mother of Tatyana and Olga.
 Kindly and caring.